JoonghyunAn/flask-mini-app/README.md

 # flask-mini-app repository
 ### Various Flask Apps
-- Image detector in development.
+- Image detector with pretrained model in development.
 - May The Best Player Win is the project that is on a planning phase.